ii/coredns/plugin/sign/README.md

 * `directory` specifies the directory where CoreDNS should save zones that are being signed.
 If not given this defaults to `/var/lib/coredns`.
 The zones are saved under the name `db.<name>.signed`.
 * `jitter` will be applied to the sign date of 15:00 UTC Thursday, so avoid a stampeeding hurd of zones waiting to be signed.
+This default to 5 days.

 ## Examples